Probing the Impact of WIMP Dark Matter on Universal Relations, GW170817 Posterior and Radial Oscillations: Results and Discussions

-It is well known in the literature that there exist equation of state independent relations \cite{yagi1,yagi2,yagi3} of different kinds among NSs.
-This is, provided we exclude cases where abrupt phase transitions occur within the star \cite{yagi3}.
-Of particular interest to us are the $\Lambda - C$ universal relations, also referred to as Universal relations of First kind.
-This relation can be expressed through the coefficients $c_n$ of the log-log polynomial fit
+In the literature, it is well known that there exist EOS independent relations \cite{Yagi_2013,Yagi:2013aa,YAGI20171} among NSs.
+These relations hold true under various circumstances, as long as we exclude cases where abrupt phase transitions occur within the star \cite{YAGI20171}.
+Of particular interest to us are the $C-\Lambda$ universal relations, also referred to as Universal relations of the First kind.
+This relation can be expressed through the coefficients $c_n$ of the polynomial fit

-between $\log_{10}{\Lambda}$ and $\log_{10}{C}$.
-In the presence of dark matter, both $C$ and $\Lambda$ change.
-The panels of Fig.~\ref{univ} show the $C-\Lambda$ variation across stellar configurations for four different values of DM particles.
-Interestingly, we see that the sequence of $C-\Lambda$ points deviate more as more massive DM is added, but \textit{does not} break the qualitative nature of the universal behavior.
-This enables us to fit $C-\Lambda$ for every case of DM mass and the corresponding fitting coefficients are shown in Table~\ref{tab1}.
+between $C$ and $\log_{10}{\Lambda}$.
+In the presence of DM, both $C$ and $\Lambda$ undergo changes.
+The panels of Fig.~\ref{fig:univ} display the variation of $C-\Lambda$ across different stellar configurations for four distinct values of DM particle masses.
+Interestingly, we observe that the sequence of $C-\Lambda$ points deviates more as more massive DM is added, but \textit{does not} break the qualitative nature of the universal behavior.
+This enables us to fit $C-\Lambda$ for each case of DM mass, and the corresponding fitting coefficients are presented in Table~\ref{tab:fitting_coeff}.